Michał Korybut Wiśniowiecki: Biography

 Jeremi Wiśniowiecki died in 1651, when most of his enormous estate remained under Cossack control.
-From 1651 – 1655, young Michał was under the care of Karol Ferdynand Vasa, the bishop of Wrocław and Płock.
+From 1651–1655, young Michał was under the care of Karol Ferdynand Vasa, the bishop of Wrocław and Płock.
 The boy stayed at the residence of the Bishops of Płock, in the town of Brok.
 After the death of Bishop Vasa on 9 May 1655, he was taken in by his wealthy uncle, Jan Zamoyski, Voivode of Sandomierz, who funded his education.
 Sometime in mid-1655, Michał found himself at the court of King John II Casimir.

-Following the Swedish invasion of Poland, Michael, together with the royal court, fled to Głogówek in Upper Silesia.
+Following the Swedish invasion of Poland, Michał, together with the royal court, fled to Głogówek in Upper Silesia.
 On 18 November 1655, following the request of the king, he went to Nysa, to study at the Jesuit College Carolinum and stayed there until March 1656.

 In mid-1656, thanks to the support of Queen Marie Louise Gonzaga, Michał Korybut began studying at Charles University in Prague.
-He returned to Poland in June 1660, but soon afterwards, headed to Dresden and Vienna to meet Empress Eleonora Gonzaga.
+He returned to Poland in June 1660, but soon afterwards, he headed to Dresden and Vienna to meet Empress Eleonora Gonzaga.
 There he saw his future wife Eleanor of Austria, who was a child at that time, for the first time.
-On this trip, Michael improved his knowledge of languages; he spoke Latin, German, Italian, French and also likely Tatar and Turkish as well.
+On this trip, Michał improved his knowledge of languages; he spoke Latin, German, Italian, French and also likely Tatar and Turkish as well.

-In 1663, Michel took part in the Russo-Polish War, and during the Lubomirski Rebellion, he loyally supported the king.
+In 1663, Michał took part in the Russo-Polish War, and during the Lubomirski Rebellion, he loyally supported the king.